alirezadizaji/T-GRAB/README.md

    - **DTDG**
    - **persistence**

-   Refer to the script comments or documentation for the relevant hyperparameter blocks for each model type.
+   Refer to the script file for the relevant hyperparameter blocks for each model type.

 Now, to run experiments for each task, use the following commands: